dev-chriss/simple-calculator/reactnative/README.md

 npm run ios
 ```

-If everything is set up correctly, you should see your new app running in your Android/IOS emulator shortly
+If everything is set up correctly, you should see app running in your Android/IOS emulator shortly